0-Ayala/C-Compiler-Project/README.md

 # Instructions
+#I am trying to use VI, look!
+This is the change I have made in order to show that I have made a
+#change that I will then commit and push back up stream!
+Yay!!!!!
 This repository is for CSC348 Winter 2017.

 You should check out your personal repository from BitBucket.
 Make your changes to the files in